 Stay tuned; there's a lot more where this article came from.

-In the meantime, if you’re looking to expand your database scalability, try our hosted service, Timescale Cloud.
+In the meantime, if you’re looking to expand your database scalability, try our hosted service, Timescale.
 You will get all the PostgreSQL juice with extra features for time series (continuous aggregation, compression, automatic retention policies, hyperfunctions).
 Plus, a platform with automated backups, high availability, automatic upgrades, flexible resizing with autoscaling, and much more.
 You can use it for free for 30 days; no credit card required.